Bnaya/remirror/docs/errors.md

 ### RMR0010

-> Invalid Preset Extension
+> Invalid Get Extension

-The user requested an invalid extension from the preset.
+The user requested an invalid extension from the getExtensions method.
 Please check the `createExtensions` return method is returning an extension with the defined constructor.

 ### RMR0011